-Lab 2.3 Consider the code sample provided in the SimpleHyperQ_tofill.cu file.
+Lab 2.3 Consider the code sample provided during the lab class.
 Fill the specified sections of the code to initialise the streams, and allocate the data on the GPU.
 For each stream run both kernels, A and B. After the execution of all kernels, call the sum kernel, which operates on the same data as the previous kernels, and copy back the results.
 Destroy the streams and deallocate the used GPU memory.